banner

 Starting Over

-Bankruptcies, divorce, the loss of a spouse, child, or coach, the forfeiture of an opportunity, or a business failure are all instances where we must start over.
+Bankruptcy, divorce, loss of a loved one, missed opportunities, or business failure all require us to begin again.
 We may grieve over our losses, but eventually, we must go on with our lives.
 And, although we may not feel like it, we must also continue to plan for the future.

-Sometimes there are residual effects when we start over after we have made mistakes or even sinned.
-What do we do about them, and how can we make a better plan?
+Sometimes there’re residual effects when we start over after we have made mistakes or even sinned.
+How can we address them and improve our plan?
 King David faced an instance where he had to begin again.
 What he did in his situation will help us.

-In today’s Bible reading, David is anticipating a message from his generals regarding the engagement with Absalom’s army.
+In today’s Bible reading, David expects a report from his generals regarding the engagement with Absalom’s army.
 Absalom hopes to kill his father and take his throne.
 Nevertheless, David loves his treacherous son.
-He gave specific instructions to his soldiers to be gentle with him.
+He gives specific instructions to his soldiers to be gentle with him.
 He wants his son captured, not killed.

-When a messenger tells him of Absalom’s death, however, it causes him to grieve deeply with loud wailing.
-His grief causes David’s army, which was victorious over Absalom’s, to return shamefully as if his soldiers were defeated.
+When a messenger tells him of Absalom’s death, however, it causes him to grieve with loud wailing.
+His grief causes David’s army, which was victorious over Absalom’s, to return in shame as if his soldiers were defeated.

 Then Joab went into the house to the king and said,